maxtiandi/maxtiandi/README.md

 Aim to contribute to cutting-edge research and development in the field of AI.

 ## 🌱 Learning Path
 Constantly expanding my knowledge through online courses and practical projects.
-Wanna be a part of a great team to bring maximum contribution to its development and grow in the field by myself.
+Currently work as a DS-specialist at SBER AI